Looking for Father’s Day brunch recipes? Luckily for you, I have plenty to choose from!

 Stuffed with onions, bell peppers, sweet potatoes, spinach, cheese, and plenty of herbs, this is a tasty, filling brunch idea for the dad who loves cheesy, herby dishes.

-I have only four words for you about this sandwich: garlic butter tomato sauce.
+I have only four words for you about this breakfast sandwich20 Best Breakfast Sandwich Recipes: garlic butter tomato sauce.

 19. Banana Bread